News & Commentary

 Jason Vazquez

-After more than a year of impasse at the bargaining table over “an assortment of pay and benefit issues,” nearly 1,500 Kellogg Company workers went on strike on Tuesday, halting production at all four of the multinational snack manufacturer’s U.S. factories, located in Michigan, Nebraska, Pennsylvania and Tennessee.
-The workers, represented by the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM), have been “working long, hard hours, day in and day out, to produce Kellogg ready-to-eat cereals for American families,’ according to Anthony Shelton, President of BCTGM, but “the company continues to threaten to send additional jobs to Mexico if workers do not accept outrageous proposals that take away protections that [they] have had for decades.”
+Following a year of bargaining impasse over “an assortment of pay and benefit issues,” nearly 1,500 Kellogg employees initiated a strike on Tuesday, halting production at all four of the firm’s U.S. factories.
+The employees, represented by the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM), have been “working long, hard hours, day in and day out, to produce Kellogg ready-to-eat cereals for American families,” in the words of the union’s president.
+Yet “the company continues to threaten to send additional jobs to Mexico if workers do not accept outrageous proposals that take away protections that [they] have had for decades.”
+The news comes just a couple weeks after BCTGM terminated its weekslong strike against Nabisco, securing a new CBA guaranteeing annual wage hikes and enhanced retirement benefits.
+Those who wish to respect the picket line should avoid buying Cheez-Its, Pringles, Pop-Tarts, Frosted Flakes, Froot Loops, Rice Krispies, Corn Flakes, and Eggo, among other snack items.

-On Tuesday, staffers at The Appeal, a digital news outlet dedicated to criminal justice reform, announced that they have officially transitioned into a worker-led nonprofit organization, concluding a strange yet inspiring saga that formally began in May, when workers at the news site announced that they had formed a union and management responded by immediately — within minutes — firing employees.
-The next month, the owners of the outlet attempted to shut it down entirely, but staffers worked to relaunch the site as a ‘worker-led nonprofit news outlet,’ ousting the old management and taking ownership of The Appeal’s intellectual property rights.
-According to the yesterday’s announcement, ‘the workers have officially taken over The Appeal.’
-A compelling piece published by The Appeal last year arguing that the labor movement should expel police unions can be found here.
+On Tuesday, staffers at the Appeal, a digital outlet dedicated to criminal justice reform, announced that they have officially transitioned into a worker-led nonprofit organization.
+The announcement concludes, at least for the moment, a strange yet inspiring saga that commenced in May, when the publication’s employees declared that they had unionized and management responded by firing employees within minutes.
+The owners of the outlet subsequently attempted to shutter it entirely, but staffers ousted the old management team and undertook to relaunch the site as a “worker-led nonprofit news outlet.”
+According to the yesterday’s announcement, then, “the workers have officially taken over the Appeal.”
+Although its purview is criminal justice, the Appeal published a piece last year contending that the labor movement should expel police unions.

-Finally, the Supreme Court on Monday declined to review a trucking company’s claim that California’s AB5 test for classifying workers is preempted by the Federal Aviation and Administration Authorization Act as applied to motor carriers.
-The trucking company, Cal Cartage Transportation Express LLC, represented by Gibson, Dunn & Crutcher LLP, had been sued by the city of Los Angeles for illegally misclassifying its drivers as independent contractors rather than employees.
-The California Court of Appeal, Second District, reversed the trial court and held that California’s state law was not preempted by the federal statute and federally licensed motor carriers must comply with California’s worker classification scheme, a holding which the Ninth Circuit has, in a separate case, recently affirmed.
+On Monday the U.S. Supreme Court declined to review a trucking company’s claim that California’s test for classifying employees is preempted by the Federal Aviation and Administration Authorization Act as applied to motor carriers.
+Los Angeles had sued the trucking company involved in the litigation for misclassifying its drivers as independent contractors, and a California court ruled that the state law was not preempted by the federal statute, thereby obligating federally licensed motor carriers to comply with California’s classification scheme.
+Since the Court declined to review the case, that decision will stand.
+Moreover, the Ninth Circuit recently articulated the same position in a separate proceeding.

 Enjoy OnLabor’s fresh takes on the day’s labor news, right in your inbox.